actris-cloudnet/cloudnet-processing/README.md

 ### `freeze`
 Freeze selected files by adding a PID to the files and setting their state to `stable`, preventing further changes to the data.

-Note: With this script, all sites can be selected using `--site *` argument.
+Note: With this script, all sites can be selected using `--site all` argument.

 Additional arguments: